-I am always comparing myself to other people, and it’s soul sucking.
-It’s interesting because I rarely compare myself to someone I perceive is doing worse than I am, it’s always to someone who seems to be doing better.
-Oh, and even worse, I compare myself to the well-known others who do what I do – you know – the hyper successful coaches, the ones who become overnight successes in middle age.
-Give me a break!!
+I am always comparing myself to other people and it’s soul sucking.
+It’s interesting because I rarely compare myself to someone I perceive is doing worse than I am, instead I compare where I am to someone who seems to be doing better.
+And even worse, I compare myself to the well-known others who do what I do – you know – the hyper successful coaches, the ones who become overnight successes in middle age.

 For example, when I got up this morning, I looked at the clock and immediately thought, “A successful entrepreneur would have gotten up earlier than this.”
 Seriously, Becky?
-Which one?
-And what did they do the night before – dance like a wild woman at a women only entrepreneur event after getting up at the crack of dawn to go to a Chamber of Commerce meeting?
+Who?
+And, the night before, had they danced like a wild woman at a women only entrepreneur event after getting up at the crack of dawn to go to a Chamber of Commerce meeting?

 I do this all the time.
 Every darn day.
-Lest I mislead you, I’ve done this my entire life.
+I’ve done this my entire life.
 Unfortunately, it’s consistent with my learning style: monkey-see-monkey-do.
 If I watch someone do something like prepare a dish, or paint a room, or create an ad, or build a website, I can usually do it, too.